FPGAwars/apio/docs/command-execution.md

    timestamp=07175539149
 ```

-The first arguments specify the Python interpreter that runs the Apio process.
-When running as a PyInstaller binary, this is replaced with the Apio binary since a Python interpreter is not used.
+The first arguments specify the Python interpreter that runs the Apio CLI process.
+When running as a PyInstaller binary, this is replaced with the Apio CLI binary since a Python interpreter is not used.
 In this case, the condition in the `__main__.py` module detects that this is a SCons invocation and calls the SCons main.

-The flag `-f` specifies the landing SConstruct script and contains the path to a copy of the file `/apio/scons/SConstruct` in this Apio repository.
+The flag `-f` specifies the landing SConstruct script and contains the path to a copy of the file `/apio/scons/SConstruct` in this Apio CLI repository.

 `params` passes the file `scons.params` with the SCons parameters, and `timestamp` is the same value set in the params file.

 ## 7. Executing SConstruct

 When the SCons subprocess is invoked, it lands in `apio/scons/SConstruct`, which is an SCons script file.
-The functionality in the `SConstruct` script is minimal, as it immediately switches to plain Python code by invoking the Apio SCons handler `SConsHandler.start()`.
+The functionality in the `SConstruct` script is minimal, as it immediately switches to plain Python code by invoking the Apio CLI SCons handler `SConsHandler.start()`.

 > The SConstruct file also contains the subprocess rendezvous point, where a remote VCS debugger is attached when debugging the SCons subprocess.